faizanbashir/faizanbashir.github.io/_posts/terraform/2022-04-16-building-an-eks-cluster-on-aws-with-terraform.md

 excerpt: Learn how to create an Amazon EKS cluster using Terraform in this comprehensive, step-by-step tutorial with real-world code examples.
 ---

-# Effortlessly Spin Up an EKS Cluster on AWS with Terraform
+# Building an EKS Cluster on AWS with Terraform

 Elastic Kubernetes Service (EKS) is a fully managed Kubernetes service provided by AWS.
 It helps users to deploy, manage, and scale containerized applications using Kubernetes.
 This article will walk you through creating an Amazon EKS cluster using Terraform, a widespread Infrastructure as Code (IaC) tool.
 Then, you'll learn how to define, provision, and manage your Kubernetes infrastructure in a declarative and reproducible way.